gavinlyonsrepo/FourteenSegDisplay/README.md

 It requires two or three daisy chained shift registers.
 Tested with 74HC595 shift registers.
 The module was tested on was a two digit LDD-F5406RI common cathode module.
-Library is also designed to work with common anode(If using common anode the transistors will have to switch Digit pin to VCC (not GND as per schematic) to activate.
+Library is also designed to work with common anode(If using common anode the transistors PNP will have to switch Digit pin to VCC (not GND as per schematic) to activate.
 Library includes ASCII font and also supports Hexadecimal, Decimal point.
 Optimized low memory footprint.
 It also provides a function for manually setting